aakers24/AdventOfCyber2023/notes.md

 * To get RCE and save the day, we make a revShell payload and boot up a little `python -m http.server 8080`.
 We then use the `EXEC xp-cmdshell <command>` and pass in a certutil command that downloads the payload from our little server.
 Then we run a netcat listener and use the xp_cmdshell again to run the payload on the target.

 ---

+## Day 11 - Active Directory (Permissions)

+* The Principle of Least Privilege (PoLP) is a concept in Information Security which dictates that an entity is only entitled to the minimum level of information/permission/access/privileges/authorization/etc. to function or complete it's job.

+* Active Directy, more specificially Windows Hello which uses public-key-crypto with PINs or biometrics, uses the Trusted Platform Module(TPM) to take care of the crypto, and then the organization's Certificate Authority to validate and issue a certificate, and finally the msDS-KeyCredentialLink for that user is set.

+    * The authorization process includes the Domain Controller decrypting the client's pre-auth data using the public key in the user's msDS-KeyCredentialLink, then it generates and sends a certificate to the client.

+    * From this process, we can see that an attacker with control of a user's msDS-KeyCredentialLink can compromise that user!

+* `powershell -ep bypass` is a powershell command that will bypass the powershell execution policy.

+* `PowerSploit` is a collection of powershell modules for pentesting/ethical hacking.

+* `Whisker` is a tool written in C# for breaking into AD accounts by appending alternate credentials to their msDS-KeyCredentialLink, creating "Shadow Credentials" which are basically hidden credentials.

+    * Using `Whisker add /taret:<account name>` will do it's work and then spit out a command for use with `Rubeus`, which is a C# toolset for interaction and abuse of Kerberos.

+* `Kerberos` is an SSO (Single Sign On) network authentication protocol.
+It establishes an authenticated session between the client and server.
+It uses a ticketing paradigm.

+    * The Kerberos system is comprised of clients/users, resources, and a key distribution center which contains an authentication server and a ticket-granting server.

+    * The client sends its request and login username with the request encrypted by the hash of the password to the auth server.
+The auth server verifies it, uses the stored password hash to decrypt the request, and returns a Ticket-Granting-Ticket (TGT) which is encrypted with a different key than request/password.
+The client then sends the request and the TGT to the Ticket-Granting-Server (TGS).
+The TGS decrypts the ticket and sends the client a token encrypted with yet another key.
+The client sends the token to the resource(server) who then verifies the token with the TGS.
+(Based on a little more research it seems the details of the initial client-auth data may be a little off, but maybe not.
+Either way it seems to be basically following a standard public-key encryption sort of paradigm.)

+---